gustavohenriquess/goIntensive23/readme.md

   make k8s_up
 ```

+> This command will create the cluster, pod and service

 To clear the project with k8s run the command below
 ```
   make k8s_down
 ```
-This command will delete the cluster, the pod and the service
+> This command will delete the cluster, the pod and the service that was created

 ## Go Tips